AlphaHydrae/elixir-brownbag/slides/SLIDES.md

 * Single- or multi-core: use shared memory.
 * Distributed computation: use message passing.

-You have to use two different programming models.
+Two different programming models depending on the scale of the system.

 ---